purpleprotocol/purplecoin/ROADMAP.md

     - [ ] OP `0x91` PickToScriptOuts - Duplicates the `n`th item on the stack and pushes it to the script outputs stack
     - [ ] OP `0x9a` ToHex - Converts the topmost item on the stack to hexadecimal
     - [ ] OP `0x9b` FromHex - Parses the topmost item on the stack from hexadecimal
+    - [ ] OP `0xae` CallBody - Interprets the top `Unsigned8Array` on the stack as a Func body and executes it
     - [ ] OP `0xaf` Call - Calls the function with the given index. `0` is not a valid argument as that represents the main function
     - [ ] OP `0xb0` Concat - Concats the two topmost items on the stack
     - [ ] OP `0xb1` Eq - Pushes `1` on top of the stack if the two topmost items on the stack are equal